vdn-projects/serverless-todo-app/README.md

     <image src="images/import-collection-3.png" width="50%">
   </p>

 * Right click on the imported collection to set variables for the collection.
-Note that the token Id can get from web browser console while you succeed authentication step by logging with Google account.
   <p align="left">
     <image src="images/import-collection-4.png" width="45%">
   </p>

-* Provide variables for the collection (similarly to how this was done in the course):
+* Provide variables for the collection.Note that the token Id can get from web browser console while you succeed authentication step by logging with Google account.
   <p align="left">
     <image src="images/import-collection-5.png" width="50%">
   </p>